MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="unique"></a> `unique`

-Removes duplicate elements that are adjacent to each other in a specified range.
+Removes duplicate elements that are next to each other in a specified range.

 ```cpp
 template<class ForwardIterator>